-The function becomes public to the other layers and parameters, and can be shared.
+The function is shared with the other layers and parameters.

-Public functions are visible in the main section of the Xsheet view.
+Shared functions are visible in the main section of the Xsheet view.

-3. From the same menu in which you chose the Bezier option (in our example), select the function you just made public and attach it to your parameter.
+3. From the same menu in which you chose the Bezier option (in our example), select the function you just shared and attach it to your parameter.

-- 4. In the Timeline view, open the Layer Properties editor of the other layer that contains the parameters you want to link to the public function. - 5.
-In the Layer Properties editor or view, attach the parameter to the public function the same way you did for the first layer.
+- 4. In the Timeline view, open the Layer Properties editor of the other layer that contains the parameters you want to link to the shared function. - In the Layer Properties editor or view, attach the parameter to the shared function the same way you did for the first layer.